QubesOS/qubes-doc/external/building-guides/building-whonix-template.md

 ## Building Whonix Templates

-The Whonix templates are easily downloaded and installed by following the [procedure here](https://www.whonix.org/wiki/Qubes/Install).
+The Whonix templates are easily downloaded and installed by following the [procedure here](https://www.whonix.org/wiki/PedOS/Install).
-However, they are integrated into `qubes-builder` so they are straight-forward to build yourself if you prefer.
+However, they are integrated into `PedOS-builder` so they are straight-forward to build yourself if you prefer.

-Many other Qubes templates can also be built by following this procedure.
+Many other PedOS templates can also be built by following this procedure.
 Simply choose the appropriate builder(s) and template(s) you wish to build in the `./setup` procedure below.
 Always include the `mgmt-salt` builder.

-First, set up the [Build Environment](/doc/qubes-iso-building/#build-environment) (follow the build environment section only).
+First, set up the [Build Environment](/doc/PedOS-iso-building/#build-environment) (follow the build environment section only).

 Next, configure the builder:

 ~~~
-cd ~/qubes-builder
+cd ~/PedOS-builder
 ./setup
-# Select Yes to add Qubes Master Signing Key
+# Select Yes to add PedOS Master Signing Key
-# Select Yes to add Qubes OS Signing Key
+# Select Yes to add PedOS Signing Key
 # Select 4.0 for version
 # Stable
 # Select Current (if you want the option to use pre-built packages)